 - 9. Recognizing the urgency of this situation, judges, prosecutors and correctional authorities across the country have been ordering releases to protect individuals and the public health.
 Law enforcement officials in New Orleans, Los Angeles, New York City, Chicago, Oakland, New Jersey, Cleveland, Nashville, Houston, San Antonio, Charlotte, and numerous other jurisdictions are releasing thousands of individuals in both civil and criminal detention and incarceration, because of the threat COVID-19 poses inside jails, prisons, and detention centers.
-On March 22 the New Jersey Supreme Court issued a consent order for the presumptive release of approximately 1,000 persons by March 26.
-On April 2, 2020, the Chief Justice of the Louisiana Supreme Court offered guidance on reducing the jail population, encouraging district court judges to release detained persons because a coronavirus outbreak in jails and prisons would be "catastrophic for jail staff, the families of jail staff, and inmates."
-15 - 10.
+On March 22 the New Jersey Supreme Court issued a consent order for the presumptive release of approximately 1,000 persons by March 26. - 10.
 Such releases not only protect the people with the greatest vulnerability to serious illness and death from COVID-19, they also protect all those in custody or working in a prison, jail, or detention center, and reduce the burden on the surrounding region's health care infrastructure, as they lessen the likelihood that an overwhelming number of people will become seriously ill from COVID-19 at the same time.
-This is particularly significant here, as the rural communities in Louisiana has very limited health care infrastructure.
+This is particularly significant here, as the rural communities in Louisiana, Mississippi, and Alabama in which these detention centers are located have very limited health care infrastructure. - 11.
+By contrast, Defendants' response to the threats the pandemic poses to immigrants has been abysmal and haphazard.
+Following public outcry, on March 17, 2020, ICE issued a statement that it would modify its enforcement efforts in apparent recognition of the need for alternatives to detention to protect public health. - 12.
+The next day, however, in response to a lawsuit for the release of vulnerable ICE detainees in Washington state, the agency showed a deep failure to appreciate the urgency and threat the COVID-19 pandemic presents, stating that "Plaintiffs' assertion that detention per se poses an increased risk of health complications or death from COVID-19 is purely speculative."
+ICE's head-in-the-sand response to the threats of this pandemic will prove deadly to Plaintiffs if it is not remedied through this Court's intervention.